geekodour/o/content/docs/documents/notetaking.md

 > -   _So much of what we call creativity and intelligence is just memory. - Unknown_
 > -   _Notes aren’t a record of my thinking process.
 They are my thinking process. – Richard Feynman_
+> -   _What information consumes is rather obvious: it consumes the attention of its recipients.
+Hence a wealth of information creates a poverty of attention, and a need to allocate that attention efficiently among the overabundance of information sources that might consume it. ~ Herbert Simon_

 ## CCES Loop {#cces-loop}